Regina 7.4 Calculation Engine

 regina::Cut Class Reference

-A cut that separates a triangulation or facet pairing into two pieces.
+A cut that separates a triangulation, facet pairing or link diagram into two pieces.
 More...

 #include <triangulation/cut.h>